rcmpt5/FHNW-chess-club/README.md

 ### Scenario

 The FHNW Chess Club web application is a dedicated platform for chess enthusiasts within the FHNW community.
 It is designed to connect students and faculty members who share a passion for chess, providing a structured and competitive environment to practice, compete, and track their progress.
 With an intuitive and user-friendly interface, the platform allows users to register, manage their profiles, participate in tournaments, track leaderboard rankings, and challenge other players.
-Whether you're a casual player looking for friendly matches or a serious competitor aiming for the top of the leaderboard, this app offers all the necessary features to enhance your chess skills with its innovative AI assistants.
+Whether you're a casual player looking for friendly matches or a serious competitor aiming for the top of the leaderboard, this app offers all the necessary features to enhance your chess skills.

 ### User Stories